PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 1: Create the private/public key pair

 On your **local machine** (e.g., laptop), first create the RSA key pair.
-This is done with the following command (press the "Enter" key 3 times after running the command below, i.e., do not answer any of the questions):
+This is done by running the following command in a terminal (press the "Enter" key 3 times after running the command below, i.e., do not answer any of the questions):

 ```
 $ ssh-keygen -t rsa